Skidude88/Skidude88-G29-PS4-LoadCell-Arduino/README.md

 # Dual Load Cells

-Initially 2x Load cells were used, each being half of a Wheatstone Bridge
+Initially 2x 3 wire load cells were used, each being half of a Wheatstone Bridge

 LoadCell#1 - White wire, Connect to LoadCell#2 - Black wire